Zilan-Cheng/PODNO/README.md

 ### **— Generation of POD Basis**

-In Step 3, the POD basis can equivalently be obtained from the SVD:
+There are three ways to calculate the POD basis:

+- SVD of the covariance matrix

 $$
-X = H \Sigma S^T,
+C = XX^T = H \Sigma S^2H^T
 $$

-without explicitly computing X X^T.
+- SVD of the snapshot matrix

+$$
+X = H \Sigma S^T
+$$

-Alternatively, since C is symmetric, one may compute its eigen-decomposition directly.
+- Since C is symmetric, one may compute its eigen-decomposition directly.

 ---